A Compelling Title

 The Building Blocks for Online Marketing Success

-If you’re reading this guide, chances are good that you’re either a Membership Director or General Manager or Board Member who understands the importance of digital marketing today.
+If you’re reading this guide, you’re likely either a Membership Director, General Manager, or Board Member.
+And you’re probably well aware of the importance of digital marketing today.

-You “get” that traditional club marketing methods are both ineffective and expensive, and member referrals are unreliable.
-By neglecting to elevate your clubs online presence, you’re missing out on the powerful results that an effective online marketing strategy can bring about.
+You know that traditional club marketing methods are ineffective and expensive, and member referrals are unreliable.
+You know that if you can’t elevate your club’s online presence, you’ll miss out on powerful results from an effective online marketing strategy.

 Whether your club is just getting started with digital marketing, you want to expand your online efforts, or you want to learn how your social media posts can result in new members and not just “likes”, this guide provides step-by-step instructions to help you set up and implement a successful online marketing strategy.

-From optimizing your website for search to developing engaging content to attracting prospective members through social media to analyzing and refining your strategies, this comprehensive guide will lead you through every essential step you should take to effectively market your club online.
+From optimizing your website for search, to developing engaging content, to attracting prospective members through social media, to analyzing and refining your strategies, this comprehensive guide will lead you through every essential step to effectively market your club online.

-Too often private clubs create websites that are essentially a digital version of their club brochure.
-By doing so, they fail to differentiate themselves from other clubs in their area and they miss a massive opportunity to share their unique culture and attract the right prospective members.
+If a club’s website is merely a login page for members or a digital replication of their club brochure, that's an opportunity lost.
+They’d miss the chance to differentiate themselves from other clubs in their area, and lose a massive opportunity to share their unique culture and attract the right prospective members.

 Search engine optimization (SEO) is how your website is discovered via search engines like Google, Yahoo, and Bing.